Du Temple Monoplane

 The du Temple Monoplane was a steam-powered aircraft made of aluminium, built in Brest, France, by naval officer Félix du Temple in 1874.
 It had a wingspan of 13 m (43 ft) and weighed 80 kg (180 lb) without the pilot.

-Several trials were made with the aircraft, and it is generally recognized that it achieved lift-off – described by Dollfus as "short hop or leap" and in Flight International as "staggered briefly into the air" – (from a combination of its own power and running down an inclined ramp), glided for a short time and returned safely to the ground, making it the first successful powered flight in history though not the first self-powered one.
+Several trials were made with the aircraft, and it is generally recognized that it achieved lift-off.
+It was described by Dollfus as a "short hop or leap"; Flight International described the plane as having "staggered briefly into the air" – (from a combination of its own power and running down an inclined ramp) It glided for a short time and returned safely to the ground, making it the first successful powered flight in history, though not the first self-powered one.

 It was displayed at the 1878 Exposition Universelle ("World Fair") in Paris.